PatBall1/detectree2/docs/source/tutorial.rst

 We must supply a ``base_model`` from Detectron2's  ``model_zoo``.
 This loads a backbone that has been pre-trained which saves us the pain of training a model from scratch.
 We are effectively transferring this model and (re)training it on our problem for the sake of time and efficiency.
+The `trains` and `tests` variables containing the registered datasets should be tuples containing strings.
+If just a single site is being used a comma should still be supplied (e.g.
+``trains = ("Paracou_train",)``) otherwise the data loader will malfunction.

 .. code-block:: python